What does a forensic musicologist do?

 Similarity is still the centerpiece of infringement, or non-infringement.

 Ostensibly there’s a process that begins with access, then moves to extrinsic similarity (expert analysis) and then to intrinsic similarity (layperson impression), but I’d argue this linear happy path is fantasy.
 In practice it is all very intertwined — infringement requires copying which requires access which usually requires substantial similarity which is greatly a matter of originality.
-It’s no exaggeration to say forensic musicology answers all the relevant questions nearly all the time.
+Forensic musicology often answers the most relevant questions.

 Start with Access, which as we’ve said most often must be inferred and therefore a function of substantial similarity such that a musicologist will assert, “there’s no other way these two works could be so similiar!”
 Substantial similarity meanwhile is distinguishable from insubstantial similarity mostly by virtue of dissectible protected and unprotected elements of ideas and expressions in the music.
 This is the purview of expert musicologists who are able to factor in (some would say “filter out”) the originality and protectability of the musical elements when evaluating the quantity and quality of the similarity between two works.